Public-Health-Scotland/dose_instruction_parser/README.md

 # 💊📝 Dose instructions parser 💊📝

 > [!WARNING]
-> This project is a 🚧 work in progress 🚧.
-We do not recommend you use the code at this stage.
+> This project is a 🚧 work in progress 🚧, please use the code with caution.
 Please contact [phs.edris@phs.scot](mailto:phs.edris@phs.scot) with any queries.

 > [!NOTE]
 > 📓 Documentation can be found at https://public-health-scotland.github.io/dose_instruction_parser/
+> 📦 `dose_instruction_parser` package is available on PyPI at https://pypi.org/project/dose-instruction-parser/

 This repository contains code for parsing *dose instructions*.
 These are short pieces of